vwscc-xtb/vwscc-xtb.github.io/page/exercises/6-NMR.md

 CREST uses GFN2-xTB as the default method, which produces ensemble rankings that are not accurate enough for NMR calculations.
 Therefore, it is necessary to refine the initial ensemble.
 You can do this using CENSO, which is supposed to automate the process of ensemble refinement and property calculation.
-Before starting your calculations, please configure the program paths in the provided configuration file, as well as the number of cores to use.
+**Before starting your calculations, please configure the program paths in the provided configuration file.**
+You can define the number of cores for CENSO with **--maxcores**.

  <!-- Tab links -->
 <div class="tab card">